Home Legal Product Disclosure Statement

 • Payment – As soon as you receive our notification that the Target Rate has been reached, you must take action to ensure that the funds reach our account by the delivery date (i.e. the payment date required under to the relevant Spot Contract).
 If we do not receive the funds in time, we reserve our right to Terminate the transaction.

-9.1 What is a Global Currency Account (“GCA”) Service?
+9.1 What is a Global Currency Account (“GCA”) Service and the OFX Global Account?

 The GCA service allows you to set up multiple virtual currency accounts to receive electronic transfers of funds from approved Marketplaces, payment processors, and or third parties and vendors.
+You can hold funds and make transfers using the funds in your GCA.
 You must be an OFX Business Client and have a legitimate need to use the service.

-The following terms and features are in relation to the GCA service and in addition to the other service and transactions set out in this PDS.
+The following terms and features are in relation to the GCA and OFX Global Account service and are in addition to the other services and transactions set out in this PDS.

 • We may request you to provide us with automatic conversion instructions prior to your use of the service.

-• All GCAs are issued by Us in reliance of the Reserve Bank of Australia Exemption Notice (see the Global Currency Account Terms of Service for more detail).
-As a condition of reliance on the Exemption Notice, our obligations in respect of the virtual accounts We issue are guaranteed by the NAB up to the amount specified in the Bank Guarantee (and subject to the terms of the Bank Guarantee) and held on trust by Global Loan Agency Services Australia Nominees Pty Ltd as independent trustee (“Trustee”).
-The Trustee holds the Bank Guarantee on trust for each GC Account holder.
+• All virtual accounts are issued by us in reliance of the Reserve Bank of Australia Exemption Notice.
+As a condition of our reliance on the Exemption Notice, our obligations in respect of the virtual accounts we issue are guaranteed by the NAB up to the amount specified in the Bank Guarantee (and subject to the terms of the Bank Guarantee) and held on trust by Global Loan Agency Services Australia Nominees Pty Ltd as independent trustee (“Trustee”).
+The Trustee holds the Bank Guarantee on trust for each GC Account and OFX Global Account holder.
 We will maintain all applicable arrangements for as long as we need to rely on the Exemption Notice.

-• In accordance with the Exemption Notice, We are required to ensure the amount that can be demanded under the Bank Guarantee is equal to or exceeds the balance of all GCAs at all times (i.e. the balance of the Pooled Account).
+• In accordance with the Exemption Notice, We are required to ensure the amount that can be demanded under the Bank Guarantee is equal to or exceeds the balance of all GCAs plus OFX Global Accounts at all times (i.e. the balance of the Pooled Account).

 • The Trustee must make a demand on NAB for payment under the Bank Guarantee in the following circumstances: